stefanschneider1980/device-service/README.md

 ### Swagger Dokumentation of the API
-In the Folder docs you can find a swagger documetation of the service
+In the Folder docs you can find a swagger documentation of the service and the endpoints